 A veteran of several bands and recording projects, Paul has been onstage with the likes of TheGrassroots, The Turtles, Rolling Stones sax player Bobby Keys and many more.

 You’re sure to catch him listening to everyone from Floyd Cramer, Elton John, Tom Petty,Jackson Browne and ABBA - all big influences on his playing and songwriting style.
 A little bit of rock, a little bit of pop, a little bit of country (and western).
 He’s pleased as punch to be playing with his pals now in the New Heartaches!

 A child of the 60’s Tony learned his love of American Music at a young age by listening to the British bands of the day.
 When first seeing a clip of the Beatles and their screaming fans his thought was “Now that’s the job for me”.
 It was through those bands that he was introduced to Muddy Waters, Howlin’ Wolf, Junior Wells and all the other blues greats of the day.
 It was also at this time he heard the calling of the twang from a telecaster and so began his love of Honky Tonk music and all the fun that comes along with it.
+Tony has performed in Austria for Rockabilly Bombardment, Lucerne Switzerland for The Lucerne Blues Festival, Clarksdale Mississippi for Juke Joint Festival, Helena Arkansas on the King Biscuit Radio Hour and various other blues festivals throughout the country.
+He has also performed music accompaniment for the play Lived Through This from the book by Anne Ream in New York, and in Chicago at the Piven Theater and Harold Washington Libraries Cindy Pritzker Auditorium.
 During his tenure in Lonesome Still he met his now bandmates New Heartaches and still thinks “That’s the job for me”.